*This blog post was updated in November 2021

 Before we talk about the key differences between the German and UK affiliate markets, it's important to look at the digital market in Germany.
 There are some unique differences that some say make Germany 'the most strategic country' in Europe.

-Germany has the fifth-largest consumer market in the world by household final consumption expenditure (1,952,625 million of US$).
-The top 10 largest consumer markets are: United States, European Union, China, Japan, Germany, United Kingdom, India, France, Brazil and Italy.
+Germany has the fifth-largest consumer market in the world by household final consumption expenditure (2,022,746 million US$).
+The top ten largest consumer markets are the United States, European Union, China, Japan, Germany, United Kingdom, India, France, Italy, and Brazil.

-In addition, Germany has a high digital penetration rate with about 93% of the over 80 million German inhabitants having internet access; with a 73% desktop and 27% mobile share.
-It’s important to note that television still remains the most important medium in consuming media across Germany at 68%, followed by desktop (9%) and newspapers (6.25%).
+In addition, Germany holds a high digital penetration rate with about 94% of 83.84 million German inhabitants having internet access.
+The most popular forms of device ownership are desktop at 83.8% and smartphones at 95.4%.
+It's important to note that the internet remains the most important medium for consuming media across Germany, at over five hours per week.
+This is followed by over three hours of television consumption and over one hour of social media.

-Affiliate Marketing has been established for over 20 years in Germany and the German e-commerce industry is likely to expand by around 9% in 2019.
-Unlike the UK very few German merchants run their affiliate programmes in-house.
-As a result of this the German market focuses strongly on Affiliate Networks as a platform provider.
-The largest Affiliate Network is Awin, after their merger with affilinet at end of 2017.
-Other popular networks include, Financeads, Tradedoubler, Comission Junction, Webgains and Rakuten Marketing.
+Affiliate Marketing has been established for over 20 years in Germany and the German e-commerce industry expanded by around 23% in 2020, compared with 2019.
+Unlike the UK, very few German merchants run their affiliate programmes in-house.
+As a result, the German market focuses strongly on Affiliate Networks as a platform provider.
+The largest affiliate network is Awin, after their merger with affilinet at the end of 2017.
+Other popular affiliate networks include Digistore24, Financeads, Tradedoubler, Commission Junction, Belboon, Webgains and Rakuten Marketing.

-Due to historical political systems Germany has always had strict laws when it comes to personal data and privacy.
-One of the biggest challenges for both, advertisers and publishers is the GDPR and the e-privacy directive, which could have a huge impact on affiliate marketing as well as other digital channels.
-Companies should ensure they are reviewing their processes and contracts to ensure they are complaint with the GDPR and the e-privacy directive.
+Due to historical political systems, Germany has always had strict laws when it comes to personal data and privacy.
+One of the biggest challenges for both advertisers and affiliates is the GDPR and ePrivacy directive.
+Companies must ensure they are reviewing processes and contracts for compliance.

 Language is one of the biggest differentiators between the two markets.
-For example, in contrast to the German market in the U.K., the term “performance marketing” is increasingly used instead of “affiliate marketing”.
+For example, in contrast to the German market, in the UK, the terms "performance marketing" and "partner marketing" are increasingly used instead of "affiliate marketing".

 The types of affiliates in Germany

-Another key difference between the two markets is the publisher models that are most common.
-In 2018, the top three publisher types by spend in Germany were Coupon, Loyalty and Cashback and Price Comparison sites compared to the UK where the top three were, Loyalty and Cashback, Voucher and Content.
-Partnerships with Price Comparison sites represent 21% in Germany but only 9% in the UK and Loyalty sites represent 35% of the UK affiliate market, but only 22% of the German market.
-These differences reflect a variety in market application of affiliate programmes, and reinforce the importance of tailoring your activity with affiliates based on market nuances.
+Another key difference between the two markets is the affiliate models which are most common.
+In 2020, the most popular affiliates in Germany were loyalty and cashback sites, voucher sites and content sites compared to the UK, where the top three were voucher, loyalty and cashback sites and subnetworks.
+The share of sales from content sites represents 18% in Germany but only 7% in the UK and voucher sites represent 38% of the UK affiliate market, but only 20% of the German market.
+These differences reflect a variety of market differences and reinforce the importance of tailoring your activity with affiliates, based on market nuances.

 Germany is one of the most dynamic digital markets in Europe.
-For brands it presents many opportunities thanks to its size, innovation and scalability.
+For brands, it presents many opportunities thanks to its size, innovation, and scalability.
 Any brand looking to expand into Germany from the UK should take note of the differences between markets and ensure they tailor their affiliate programme accordingly.
+To learn more about the launch of Acceleration Partners GmbH and how we are meeting the global demand for partnership marketing, visit the blog post.